thunknyc/i7t/README.md

 * Design and implement a series of special forms that allow Scheme to be written with the benefits of the enhanced reader.
-* Strongly embrace R7RS and bake Scheme Red (and Tangerine and Orange and...) types into the langue.
+* Strongly embrace R7RS and bake Scheme Red (and Tangerine and Orange and...) types into the language.
-* Prefer immutability wherever possible
+* Presume immutability.
 * Provide a protocol-like facility (and use it pervasively e.g. by supporting application of any object that supports a hypothetical `<appliable>` protocol.